udacity-om/ud_self_driving_car_engineer/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data so that the training time can be reduced.
+Normalizing also makes all the feature values to have comparable range but in image data all the pixel values are already between 0 to 255.

 I decided to generate additional data because ...